-Driving up Highway 101 through the Gaviota Tunnel west of Santa Barbara, you might be unaware that there is a natural hot springs less than a mile from the roadway.
+Driving up Highway 101 through the Gaviota Tunnel west of Santa Barbara, you might be unaware that a natural hot springs is less than a mile from the roadway.
 Gaviota Hot Springs is more warm than it is hot, but the blue sulfery water attracts its share of bathers.
 The springs are half a mile from the trailhead and only a tenth of a mile off the trail to Gaviota Peak, making it a nice detour if you have tired legs to soak.

 Some time ago, the small springs was built up with cement and separated into pools.
 Proceed up to the top pool which is deep enough to bathe in, but not to swim.
 Sulfur bubbles warm the milky blue water.
 Gaviota Hot Springs is on the small side, and the water would be more inviting if it circulated a bit more, but the springs is definitely worth checking out on the way to (or back from) Gaviota Peak.
 Done on its own, this is a one mile hike with 400 feet of elevation gain.
-There is a $2 fee to park at the trailhead.
+A $2 fee is charged to park at the trailhead.

 To get to the trailhead: From Santa Barbara, drive 30 miles west on Highway 101.
 When the freeway turns inland, pass the Gaviota Rest Area and drive 1.5 miles to the next exit (132) labeled California One (Lompoc / Vandenberg AFB).
 At the top of the ramp, turn right and make another immediate right on the unnamed Gaviota Park Boundary Road.
 Continue 1/3 of a mile to the cul-de-sac at road’s end.

 From Buellton to the north, take the 101 South for 8 miles to the exit for California One.
 Turn left across the freeway and make a right on the frontage road to the trailhead.